 Some activities such as using, transporting or growing a declared weed may be allowed under a permit.

 Find out how to apply for a weed permit.

-Weed management officers have powers under law to enter your land and do all of the following:
+Weed management officers have powers under law to enter your land and:

 - take samples